brather1ng/RePoE/README.md

   relevant for fossil crafting.
 - `synthesis_implicits.json`: Describes which mods can appear on which item classes as implicits through synthesis.
+- `fractured_mods.json`: Describes which mods can appear on which item classes as fractured explicits.

 ## Running RePoE